This article is a part of the "Software Support" documentation.

 Sound through the keyboard

-If you want to use your keyboard for MIDI playback; you got to connect the keyboard to the computer; install a Yamaha driver and configure the driver.
+If you want to use your keyboard for MIDI playback; you must

-• Install the USB MIDI Driver supplied with your keyboard.
-If you don't have it; get it from Yamaha.
+• Install the USB-MIDI driver software supplied with your keyboard.
+If you miss this, you can get it from Yamaha.

 • Install the Yamaha CBX driver supplied with your keyboard.
 If you don't have it; get it from Yamaha.